Sondra Eklund is standing for the 2019 Newbery Committee.

 I'm currently Youth Services Manager at City of Fairfax Regional Library, a large public library in Northern Virginia.

-I'm a member of the American Library Association (ALA), the Association for Library Service to Children (ALSC), the Young Adult Library Services Association (YALSA), and the Public Library Association (PLA), and the Virginia Library Association (VLA).
+I'm a member of the American Library Association (ALA), the Association for Library Service to Children (ALSC), the Young Adult Library Services Association (YALSA), the Public Library Association (PLA), and the Virginia Library Association (VLA).

 I've been trained in book evaluation.